About Help FAQ

 References

 Simpson E. M., Linder C. C., Sargent E. E., Davisson M. T., Mobraaten L. E., and Sharp J. J. (1997) Genetic variation among 129 substrains and its importance for targeted mutagenesis in mice.
-Nature Genet.
-16, 19-27.
+Nat Genet 16, 19-27.

 Threadgill D. W., Yee D., Matin A., Nadeau J. H., and Magnuson T. (1997) Genealogy of the 129 inbred strains: 129/SvJ is a contaminated inbred strain.
-Mamm.
-Genome 8: 390-393.
+Mamm Genome 8: 390-393.

 Table 1.
 Nomenclature for the 129 inbred mouse strains

-(Former designation)
+(Former Designation)

-Abbreviated designation Stock Number Genotype Phenotype
+Abbreviated Designation Genotype Phenotype

 129P1/ReJ